Bachelors of Arts, Psychology (magna cum laude); Loyola College, Baltimore, Maryland

 Internship: University of Texas Medical Branch at Galveston, Psychology Training Program (

 Postdoctoral Fellowship: Clinical Psychology Postdoctoral Fellow; Department of Rehabilitation Psychology and Neuropsychology; University of Michigan Health System

-I conduct research to enhance health and participation, and reduce health care disparities and costs, among individuals with disabilities through (1) identification of modifiable factors, including those associated with health and health care disparities; (2) development and validation of culturally relevant interventions; and (3) implementation of (tailored) dissemination and knowledge translation strategies.
-For me, as a clinical rehabilitation psychologist as well as a researcher, research provides an opportunity to examine and address the issues and concerns that I see among my patients.
+Professor Meade conducts research to enhance health and participation, and reduce health care disparities and costs, among individuals with disabilities through (1) identification of modifiable factors, including those associated with health and health care disparities; (2) development and validation of culturally relevant interventions; and (3) implementation of (tailored) dissemination and knowledge translation strategies.
+As a clinical rehabilitation psychologist as well as a researcher, research provides an opportunity to examine and address the issues and concerns that she sees among her patients.

-My currently funded projects include two RCTs to test the effectiveness of a self-management program (Health Mechanics) that I developed for individuals with spinal cord injury (SCI), with one assessing the feasibility of a face-to-face intervention for adults with chronic SCI and the other examine the effectiveness of a telehealth version for adults with new SCI.
-I also have development grant in collaboration with the UM 3D lab to develop an electronic gaming application to promote health management skills among adolescent and young adult males with SCI and a DoD-funded qualitative study to examine the cognitions, decisions, and behaviors associated with successful adjustment and happiness among adults with SCI.
+Her currently funded projects include two RCTs to test the effectiveness of a self-management program (Health Mechanics) that she developed for individuals with spinal cord injury (SCI), with one assessing the feasibility of a face-to-face intervention for adults with chronic SCI and the other examine the effectiveness of a telehealth version for adults with new SCI.
+She also has a development grant in collaboration with the UM 3D lab to develop an electronic gaming application to promote health management skills among adolescent and young adult males with SCI and a DoD-funded qualitative study to examine the cognitions, decisions, and behaviors associated with successful adjustment and happiness among adults with SCI.